 Conditions of the teeth present in the opposite dental arch includes the considerations of occlusal surface of the tooth and whether it is extruded.
 Is it causing mandible deviation during chewing?

-Age wise a very young patient cannot be given crown and bridge as their pulp chambers are usually large and the trauma caused by heat during crown preparation or acids of luring agents may render the pulp tissue death.
-This may lead to pulpal or periapical pathology leading ultimately to the failure of the bridge.
+Age wise a very young patient cannot be given crown and bridge as their pulp chambers are usually large and the trauma caused by heat during crown preparation or acids of luring agents may render the pulp tissue dead.
+This may lead to pulpal or periapical pathology ultimately leading to the failure of the bridge.

 Further Reading: Read BDJ article by clicking at the link